flyark/AFM-LIS/README.md

 ## FlyPredictome
 The Fly PPI database, which uses this framework, is available at:
 - **[www.flyrnai.org/tools/fly_predictome/web/](https://www.flyrnai.org/tools/fly_predictome/web/)**
-- Now covers **~800,000** PPI predictions.
+- Now covers **>1.7 million** PPI predictions.

 ## Declaration of generative AI usage
-This project utilized OpenAI's ChatGPT and Google's Gemini to assist in generating Python code, documentation, or other textual content.
+This project utilized OpenAI's ChatGPT, Google's Gemini, and Anthropic's Claude Code to assist in generating Python code, documentation, or other textual content.